 Board members, executive leadership and program managers met on September 22, 2017, to develop the strategic plan.
 The team reviewed the State of the Agency Report beforehand, and the findings from the report and current agency performance were reviewed at the planning workshop.
 The findings were also used during the planning process.
 The mission and vision statements were reviewed, and while there was some feedback from those who thought it should be more specific, it was decided to keep the current mission and vision statements.
 The team reviewed the national and state drivers influencing the future of the agency.
-Strengths, weaknesses, opportunities and threats were examined and were used as the basis for developing the long range plan, including strategic focus and annual plans.
+Strengths, weaknesses, opportunities and threats were examined and were used as the basis for developing the long-range plan, including strategic focus and annual plans.
 The plan was developed with the understanding that the first “year” plan would cover eighteen months and that for each year thereafter of the plan, new, revised or updated action plans would be developed depending on the needs, challenges and requirements of the agency.

 The Mission Executive Management Team met during June and July of 2017, to review the 2013/2017 Plan and Yearly Action Plans and subsequently provided the board with an update regarding the attainment of the plan and goals at the September 2017 Board of Directors Meeting.

 Helping children and families create a better future.

 Be the 1st choice for referrals and funders in providing quality care for children and

 4. Statement of Values